Text Size

 Luke 4:1-13

-Jesus, full of the Holy Spirit, returned from the Jordan, and was led by the Spirit into the wilderness for forty days, being tempted by the devil.
-He ate nothing in those days.
-Afterward, when they were completed, He was hungry.
-The devil said to Him, “If You are the Son of God, command this stone to become bread.”
+Then Jesus, full of the Holy Spirit, returned from the Jordan and was led by the Spirit into the wilderness, where for forty days He was tempted by the devil.
+He ate nothing during those days, and when they had ended, He was hungry.
+The devil said to Him, “If You are the Son of God, tell this stone to become bread.”

 Gospel clarity